SimpliField/angular-sf-dragndrop/README.md

 An object containing drag and drop session properties.
-Your can add some by your own but you should never erase the `sfDragNDropService.session` reference without knowing what you're doeing.
+Your can add some by your own but you should never erase the `sfDragNDropService.session` reference without knowing what you're doing.

 ### sfDragNDropService.reset()